This is my first FL Studio Tutorial on Music Sensation.

 He might promote you, or you might get tips from a professional.

 You can try this, you have nothing to lose.

 I thought that it might be useful to present my work in an FL Studio tutorial.

 This is why I’ve told you all the steps that I took.

 Here is another purpose of my work.

-I’ve participated into a contest with this remix.
+I’ve participated in a contest with this remix.
 Unfortunately, I’ve got only 6 votes.

-Even though I haven’t won any prise, the simple fact that I participated matters.
+Even though I haven’t won any prize, the simple fact that I participated matters.